Dive Industry Market

 If you own or operate a dive center or dive resort, you’ve most likely received a request to participate in William Cline’s quarterly survey on the dive industry.
 Presumably, you’ve also received the results in your eMail inbox.

 Are William Cline’s survey results reliable?
 That’s a million-dollar question.
 I had that discussion with William a couple of times.
 It seems to me that his results are usually optimistic.

 For instance, for the first quarter of 2018, William Cline reports a drop of 3.1% in new certifications while the certification census provided by DEMA, with data from the certification agencies, reports a decline of 12.1% for the same period.

-How can William Cline’s numbers be too optimistic?
+How can William Cline’s numbers be so much better?
 (It’s a sad state of affairs when we call optimistic a drop of 3.1%.
 But moving right along…)

 William sends his survey to dive stores by email.
 Some of them answer.
 Most, don’t.
 Just like in any poll.
 In this case, I presume the ones who care to respond are the most successful dive centers.

-Another reason could be that dive store owners/managers answer from the top of their head, without even really knowing their sales results per category.
-And they don’t want to look like a loser!
+Another reason could be that dive store owners/managers answer from the top of their heads, without even really knowing their sales results per category.
+And they don’t want to look like losers!

 Either way, it’s up to you to take William Cline’s numbers in your planning and budgeting process, if you wish.
-The trends may still be valuable even if the numbers are on the optimistic side.
+The trends (up or down) may still be valuable even if the numbers are on the optimistic side.

 2.5 Data From Dive Center Business Magazine

 There’s one source of information about the dive industry that is readily available and free to dive shop owners: Dive Center Business magazine from Mark Young.
 When he analyzes statistics in the dive industry, he is known to be impartial and reliable.
 His magazine is available, free, to dive center owners in the USA and Canada.
 Get it and read it!